 Be smart, if its too good to be true then it most likely is

-Well, I believe I covered the most common fluid leaks the very best I could without having to be too long winded.
+Well, I believe I covered the most common fluid leaks the very best I could without having to be too long-winded.
 I got one particular last tip; I do not recommend using any leak stop solutions unless of course it truly is absolutely necessary.
-These products do more damage to your cars drive train, and it also will be a short-term fix which could cause a irreversible problem, do your car a favor and avoid using them no matter what.
+These products do more damage to your car’s drive train, and it also will be a short-term fix that could cause an irreversible problem, do your car a favor and avoid using them no matter what.

 If you have any concerns about a fluid leak in your car, simply leave me a comment and I will reply quickly.
 Furthermore, if you know somebody who requires help with fluid leaking from their car, share this article on Facebook.
 Thanks and good luck with your vehicle.
 If worst comes to worst and the leak causes a major problem with your vehicle you can always sell it to a junkyard.